95+ Rare colors to intrigue and inspire

 Shades of purple applied with a sponge.

-Rare shades of purple include:
+Rare shades of purple

 1. aubergine – dark purple, another word for eggplant